cwendorf/Sourcebook/R/data-analysis/frequencies.md

 ### Obtaining Summary Statistics

-Type the following to get the percentiles for the variable.
+Get the percentiles for the variable.

 ```{r}
 length(Outcome)